Detecting Majorana fermions in quasi-one-dimensional topological phases using nonlocal order parameters: Conclusion

-In summary, we have given uniquely identifying non-local order parameters for the symmetric phases of finitely many coupled topological superconducting spinless fermion chains under interactions.
+In summary, we have devised uniquely identifying nonlocal order parameters for the symmetric phases of coupled topological superconducting spinless fermion chains with interactions.
 We considered both the case of (i) no protecting symmetries and (ii) transverse translation symmetry.
-The extension of our ideas to incorporate time reversal symmetry, as well as extraction of useful 2D information, would be interesting.\\
+The extension of our ideas to incorporate time reversal symmetry in 1D or to construct higher dimensional order parameters for fermionic topological phases would be interesting.\\